Can you be a good project manager without being a coach?

-Coaching is not counselling, use your HR processes for this purpose.
-If your team member is having personal problems do not ignore them, find him or her support.
+Coaching is not counselling.
+Use your HR processes for this purpose.
+If your team member is having personal problems, do not ignore them.
+Find them some support.

-Don't use coaching as a replacement for formal skills training, continue to use formal training and re-enforce it with coaching.
+Don't use coaching as a replacement for formal skills training.
+Continue to use formal training and reinforce it with coaching.

 Coaching is not mentoring.
-Mentoring is bigger than a person's current role or project, it is a vision of the future; of a person's career development.
-A mentor is an advisor, you take or leave their advice.
+Mentoring is more significant than a person's current role or project.
+It is a vision of the future, of a person's career development.
+A mentor is an advisor.
+You take or leave their advice.

-Coaching your project team, especially if they are newly formed or inexperienced, will help you deliver a successful project.
+Coaching your project team, particularly newly formed or inexperienced teams will help you deliver a successful project.